piraanjal/Coffee-Shop-Sales/README.md

 ---

-## **How to Use**

-1. **Data Input:**
-   - Manually prepare and input the sales data into the "Processed Data" sheet.

-2. **Interacting with the Dashboard:**
-   - Use slicers to filter data by month or location.
-   - Hover over charts for detailed insights.

-3. **Customization:**
-   - Modify chart types or data filters as needed to focus on specific aspects of the analysis.

----

 ## **Expected Insights**
 - Identification of peak sales hours and days for optimal staffing and promotions.
 - Monthly revenue trends to track performance and seasonality.